Andrew Stuart, 1st Baron Castle Stuart: Biography

 A warrant from James VI dated July 1598 to the treasurer, Walter Stewart of Blantyre, requests 3,000 merks to be used to redeem jewels belonging to the queen which he had pledged for a loan.
 The 3,000 merks was given to Andrew Stuart, who paid off the loan (possibly from George Heriot) and redeemed two of the queen's jewels.

 In 1608, he was sent by the King to quell feuds in the Western Isles, taking with him his uncle, John Knox.
 His orders including the destruction of shipping, named in his commissions as lymphads, galleys, and birlinns belonging to rebellious subjects.

 Though successful in this campaign, the King had no money with which to reward his military service and instead (in 1609) offered him 3,000 acres of land in County Tyrone, which included the Manors of Castlestewart and later Manor Forward, encompassing the area around Farlough and Roughan, all in the Barony of Dungannon.
 He was one of the chief 'planters' or 'undertakers' in the Ulster Plantation and in 1611 he settled on these estates.
 He built houses, farmed the land, constructed Roughan Castle and provided housing and employment for the local populace.
 He lived at Irry, which was later renamed Stuart Hall by his descendants.

 In 1615, with the King's consent, to raise money he resigned the feudal Barony of Ochiltree and sold it to his first cousin, Sir James Stuart, son of James Stewart, Earl of Arran.
 As compensation, in 1619, James VI and I raised him to the Peerage of Ireland and created him Baron Castle Stewart.
-No parliament sat between the years of 1615 and 1634, so he never voted.
+No parliament sat between the years of 1615 and 1634, so he never voted in the Irish House of Lords.